HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

    - Description: Username associated with the uid (user ID)

 - Parameter: eventType
-   - Type: String
+   - Type: int
    - Description: The type of event triggered by the user

 - Parameter: description
-   - Type: String
+   - Type: varchar
    - Description: Text explaining the event

 - Parameter: userAgent
-   - Type: String
+   - Type: text
    - Description: Not an input parameter.
 The device and browser used by the user, retrieved automatically.

 - Parameter: remoteAddress
-   - Type: String
+   - Type: varchar
    - Description: Not an input parameter.
 The IP address of the user's device, retrieved automatically.

 ## Calling Methods